Programmer25X/CSGO2-Inspired-Environment/README.md

 [View on itch.io](https://programmer025x.itch.io/csgo2-coursework-environment)

 ## Reflection
-Working on this project gave me valuable practical insight into how crucial gameplay mechanics, player audience, elevation, flow and atmosphere are when designing and creating a level.
-Furthermore, when designing and creating the environment I built more confidence in using Unity and Blender.
-Additionally, I was also able to reinforce my understanding of how important planning, testing and iteration are when designing a product.
-I have since used these skills to work on other projects, some of which are more complex, such as [The Departed](https://github.com/Programmer25X/The-Departed).
+Working on this project gave me valuable insight into how important gameplay mechanics, player audience, elevation, flow and atmosphere are when designing and creating a level.
+Furthermore, when designing and creating the environment, I built more confidence in using Unity and Blender.
+Additionally, I was also able to reinforce my understanding of how important planning, testing and iteration are, and I have since used these skills to work on other projects, including [The Departed](https://github.com/Programmer25X/The-Departed).

 ## Used Assets & Credits